We offer you a great start if you're leaving school or changing career

 How to get here

 We have two sites, one at St Pancras in London and the other at Boston Spa in West Yorkshire.
 If you travel by public transport, season ticket loans are available after 2 months.
-There’s also a car share system at Boston Spa.
+There’s also a cycle to work scheme and a car share system at Boston Spa.